agda/agda/doc/user-manual/language/cubical.lagda.rst

   transport : ∀ {ℓ} {A B : Set ℓ} → A ≡ B → A → B
   transport p a = transp (λ i → p i) i0 a

-Combining the transport operation with the min operation lets us define path induction:
+Combining the transport operation with the min operation then lets us define path induction:

 .. code-block:: agda